1. What do you need to get married?

 To get married in Alberta, you require a valid province of Alberta marriage licence.
 This can be obtained at an Alberta registry office.
 You also require two witnesses over the age of 18.
 Lastly, you require an officiant to perform the ceremony.
 This can either be an appointed marriage commissioner or a religious officiant who is registered to perform marriages in Alberta.
 For the most current and up to date information, please visit the following site: www.servicealberta.ca/getting-married.cfm.

-2. Where do I get a marriage license?
+2. Where do I get a marriage licence?
 What is the process?

-A marriage license may be obtained at any Alberta registry office.
+A marriage licence may be obtained at any Alberta registry office.
 A couple must present themselves in person with proper identification.
 If any person has been married before, the papers for divorce are needed.
-Each person will be required to provide the name of their father and mother and their respective birth places.
-An Alberta marriage license is valid for three months from the day of issue.
+Each person will be required to provide the name of their parents and their birth places.
+An Alberta marriage licence is valid for three months from the day of issue.

 3. How long does a civil marriage ceremony last?

 A basic civil ceremony lasts approximately 15 to 20 minutes.
 Personal vows and special ceremonial touches will add to this time.